End-of-Course Biology Test

 Implementation Cycle

-- 2023–2024: New items aligned to 2023 biology standards developed and field tested
+• 2023–24: New items aligned to 2023 science standards developed and field tested

-- 2024–2025: First operational administration of the EOC biology test (Edition 3)
+• 2024–25: First operational administration of new multistage EOC biology test (Edition 3)

 Item Development

 In June and July 2024, 118 North Carolina educators were recruited and trained to write new items for end-of-grade science and end-of-course biology tests at in-person workshops.
 The diversity among item writers and their knowledge of the current standards were addressed during recruitment.
 Trained North Carolina educators also review items and suggest improvements, if necessary.
-The use of North Carolina educators to write and review items strengthens content validity evidence of EOC assessments.
+The use of North Carolina educators to write and review items strengthens content validity evidence of EOG assessments.

 For an in-depth explanation of the test development process, see NCSBE Policy TEST-013: Multiple Choice Test Development or reference the Test Development Process: Item, Selection, and Form Development document.